-Once your faculty receives the exam incident form they will investigate.
-This usually involves a panel meeting similar to a plagiarism panel meeting.
+If any form of cheating in an assessment is suspected, a panel meeting will be arranged, similar to a plagiarism panel meeting.
 At the meeting you will be asked questions about what happened in the exam and have the chance to tell your side of the story.

 If you have been invited to a meeting to discuss a suspicion of exam cheating, get in touch with Just Ask for advice about how to prepare.
 You can also take an adviser into the panel meeting with you for support if you would like.